sqonk/phext-detach/docs/api/index.md

 [Global Methods](global_functions.md)

-A collection of general purpose utility methods and constants that import across the global namespace.
+Detach exports much of the Dispatcher interface to a series of global standalone functions, allowing a syntactic alternative to interfacing with the library.